 Their litter boxes should always be clean as they are precise about bathroom hygiene.
 If it is left unclean, they tend to use other places in the house.

 The Ocicat is generally a healthy cat breed with a long lifespan.
-However, they may inherit some of the health conditions that affect its parent breeds.
-These may include liver or renal amyloidosis, hypertrophic cardiomyopathy and pyruvate kinase deficiency.
+However, there are some health conditions that have been seen in this cat and their parent breeds.
+These include Progressive retinal atrophy (PRA), liver or renal amyloidosis, hypertrophic cardiomyopathy and pyruvate kinase deficiency.

 The welcoming and sociable Ocicat enjoys playing.
 That’s why they are an excellent option for families with children.
-However, always oversee younger kids to avoid accidents and won’t hurt the cat by pulling their fur or twisting their tail.
+However, always oversee interactions between your cat and younger kids to avoid accidents and ensure the child doesn't hurt the cat by pulling their fur or twisting their tail.

 Ocicats are happy to live with other cats and cat-friendly dogs.
-But as always, it is best to introduce pets gradually and in controlled environments to ensure that they learn to get along well together.
+However, how well they get on will depend on their personalities.
+If possible, introduce them to their four-legged siblings from an early age.
+And as always, it is best to introduce pets gradually and in controlled environments to ensure that they learn to get along well together.